 The Barron Canyon Trail in Algonquin Park, located in northeastern Ontario is one of the most beautiful natural spots in the province.
-However, few know about this secret gem of a place.
+If you have a bucket list for travel in Ontario, it should be in the top 10 on your list.

 Most of us living in the Greater Toronto Area and Southern Ontario have visited the southern part of Algonquin Park along Highway 60.
 Unlike those who live in the Ottawa region, few Southern Ontarians have ventured into the northern part of the park.

 Whatcha waiting for people?
-It’s one of the most beautiful places to visit in this province!
+It’s a must-visit when touring this province!

 Experiencing the Barron Canyon Trail

-During a visit to the Petawawa area one summer, we had the opportunity to do a short trip to the northeastern section of the park.
-About an hour’s drive from Petawawa, the Barron Canyon in Algonquin Park is one breathtaking, must-see spot.
+During a visit to the Petawawa area one summer, we did a short trip to the northeastern section of the park.
+About an hour’s drive from Petawawa, the Barron Canyon in Algonquin Park is one breathtaking spot.
 A short, easy hiking trail leads you up to the cliff’s edge.

 The views from the Barron Canyon trail are amazing.
-Truly photo worthy.
+So photo worthy!
 However, one wrong step and you may end up 100 feet at the bottom of the canyon or in the Barron River.

 The lack of guard rails along the canyon cliffs makes this not the ideal spot to visit with little, unruly kids.
 On the flip side, photographers will love the unblemished natural landscape.